Here are quick looks at the best stuff to do in every corner of Tokyo, to help you decide where you’d like to go.

 OEDO ONSEN HOT SPRINGS

-An indoor hot spring theme park that’s built to be like a samurai-era village
+An indoor hot spring theme park that’s built like a samurai-era village

 Everyone wears yukata (cotton kimono) • Many different hot spring baths to try • Outdoor foot bath & hot sand bath • Game booths • Fish pedicure • Restaurants • Massage chairs